aaronwriight/aaronwriight.github.io/_pages/research.md

 ---
 ---

+<blockquote>Well, that is one of the things to find out sometime.
+Isn't it splendid
+to think of all the things there are to find out about?
+It just makes me feel glad to be alive--it's such an interesting world.
+It wouldn't be half so interesting if we know all about everything, would it?
+There'd be no scope for imagination then, would there? <i>Anne of Green Gables</i>, L. M. Montgomery </blockquote>

+---

 Hi! :)

 I’m a post-baccalaureate research assistant within MIT’s [Brain & Cognitive Sciences](https://bcs.mit.edu) department and the [McGovern Institute for Brain Research](https://mcgovern.mit.edu), working with [Ev Fedorenko](https://www.evlab.mit.edu/about-ev) and an incredible team of language scientists at [EvLab](https://www.evlab.mit.edu).